 Strange hey?
 We have been taught to avoid saturated fats: animal fats , dairy fats or fats that are ‘solid-at-room-temperature’.
 It’s simply not true.
 The only fats we need to avoid are the ‘factory-made’ ones: artificial, processed trans fats (like sunflower or canola oil).
 Check labels: avoid foods which include the words ‘shortening,’ ‘partially hydrogenated’ or ’hydrogenated vegetable oil.’
 In other words, ditch your ‘low-fat margarine’ and replace it with delicious, real butter!

 It’s also important to bear in mind that strict keto followers do more than just count-the-carbs.
-They also eliminate plenty of ‘inflammatory foods’ – even if they still fit comfortably in their allowable macros.
-I will leave you to research that yourself, but… baby-steps.
+They also eliminate inflammatory foods – even if they still fit comfortably in their allowable macros.
+I will leave you to research that yourself, but the ketogenic diet is essnetially an anti-inflammatory diet, and who doesn’t want the health benefits along with weight loss?.
 On my recipes, I highlight which recipes are strict ‘keto’ and which are just simply low-carb.
-Most however, are high-fat – so unless you are planning on committing to this lifestyle with every meal, be mindful of this.
+They are all, however high-fat – so unless you are planning on committing to this lifestyle with every meal, be mindful of this.

 To sum up in a quick “elevator-pitch“, the basics of keto is that your daily calorie consumption should ideally come from: 70-80% fats, 20-25% proteins and 5-10% carbs, and that knowledge about the carbohydrate, protein and fat grams in the foods that we eat is ESSENTIAL.